zhengxyz123/pyglet/doc/programming_guide/examplegame.rst

 Centering the images
 ^^^^^^^^^^^^^^^^^^^^

-Pyglet will draw and position all images from their lower left corner by default.
+pyglet will draw and position all images from their lower left corner by default.
 We don’t want this behavior for our images, which need to rotate around their centers.
 All we have to do to achieve this is to set their anchor points.
 Lets create a function to simplify this::